mila-iqia/cableinspect-ad-code/src/enhanced-patchcore/README.md

 - `visualize_labels.ipynb`

-This notebook permits to visualize the labels and their statistics for the tight crop and tight crop imagette dataset.
+This notebook permits to visualize the labels and their statistics for the cropped version of the dataset.

 ## Dataloader

-Two files have been added in the `src/anomalib/data` folder for the PyTorch HQ cable dataset and dataloader:
+Two files have been added in the `src/anomalib/data` folder for the PyTorch CableInspect-AD dataset and dataloader:

 - `hq.py`

-In this file, the HQ cable dataset and dataloader classes are defined.
+In this file, the CableInspect-AD dataset and dataloader classes are defined.

 - `hq_utils.py`

-In this file, the functions to generate the different dataset splits are available (i.e.: IID, calibration, OOD, and, K-fold).
+In this file, the functions to generate the dataset splits are available.
+In the paper, we use the K-Fold splits.

-**IID:** All cables can be used, and included cables are split into three non-overlapping regions - train, valid and test.

-**Calibration:** Labels are assigned such that there are regions for train and validation on historical cables and, train, validation and test on the calibration cable.
-The use of historical cables is optional.

-**OOD:** Labels are assigned such that there are separate cables for train, validation and test sets.

 **K-Fold:** Labels are assigned based on an anomaly group position.
 First, we identify an anomaly group to indicate the beginning of the train set.
 First set of 'num_train' nominal frames immediately following the selected anomaly group position are assigned to the training set.
 Then, the next set of nominal frames are assigned to the validation set if requested (it is optional).
 Finally, all the remaining frames are assigned to the test set.

-We only use the K-Fold splits in the weakly supevised setting described below for the analysis.

 ## Experiments